unique locations in Italy

 Because of this tragic event, the city was mostly preserved and the modern world got to see a glimpse of how life during the Roman Empire used to look.

-The ruins of Pompeii include well-preserved buildings, streets, and public spaces which offer insights into the city’s architecture, art, and culture.
+The ruins of Pompeii include well-preserved buildings, streets, and public spaces that offer insights into the city’s architecture, art, and culture.
 Visitors can also see plaster casts of the eruption’s victims, which provide a haunting reminder of the tragedy that struck the city.

 Cascate del Mulino